Laterite: Building blocks

 When moist, laterites can easily be cut with a spade into regular-sized blocks.
 Laterite is mined while it is below the water table, so it is wet and soft.
 Upon exposure to air it gradually hardens as the moisture between the flat clay particles evaporates and the larger iron salts lock into a rigid lattice structure and become resistant to atmospheric conditions.
 The art of quarrying laterite material into masonry is suspected to have been introduced from the Indian subcontinent.
 They harden like iron when they are exposed to air.

-After 1000 CE Angkorian construction changed from circular or irregular earthen walls to rectangular temple enclosures of laterite, brick and stone structures.
+After 1000 AD Angkorian construction changed from circular or irregular earthen walls to rectangular temple enclosures of laterite, brick and stone structures.
 Geographic surveys show areas which have laterite stone alignments which may be foundations of temple sites that have not survived.
 The Khmer people constructed the Angkor monuments—which are widely distributed in Cambodia and Thailand—between the 9th and 13th centuries.
 The stone materials used were sandstone and laterite; brick had been used in monuments constructed in the 9th and 10th centuries.
 Two types of laterite can be identified; both types consist of the minerals kaolinite, quartz, hematite and goethite.
 Differences in the amounts of minor elements arsenic, antimony, vanadium and strontium were measured between the two laterites.

 Angkor Wat—located in present-day Cambodia—is the largest religious structure built by Suryavarman II, who ruled the Khmer Empire from 1112 to 1152.
 It is a World Heritage site.
 The sandstone used for the building of Angkor Wat is Mesozoic sandstone quarried in the Phnom Kulen Mountains, about 40 km away from the temple.
 The foundations and internal parts of the temple contain laterite blocks behind the sandstone surface.
 The masonry was laid without joint mortar.

+It is used as a local building material in places such as Burkina Faso, where it is valued for being strong and for reducing heating and cooling costs.

 Road building

 The French surfaced roads in the Cambodia, Thailand and Vietnam area with crushed laterite, stone or gravel.
 Kenya, during the mid-1970s, and Malawi, during the mid-1980s, constructed trial sections of bituminous-surfaced low-volume roads using laterite in place of stone as a base course.
 The laterite did not conform with any accepted specifications but performed equally well when compared with adjoining sections of road using stone or other stabilized material as a base.
 In 1984 US$40,000 per 1 km was saved in Malawi by using laterite in this way.
+It is also widely used in Brazil for road building.